merely-useful/py-rse/index.md

 ### conda-forge

-It turns out there are often multiple installation packages for the same library up on Anaconda Cloud (e.g. Figure \@ref(fig:anaconda-windspharm-search)).
+It turns out there are often multiple installation packages for the same library up on Anaconda Cloud (e.g., Figure \@ref(fig:anaconda-windspharm-search)).
-To try and address this duplication problem [conda-forge][conda-forge] was launched, which aims to be a central repository that contains just a single, up-to-date (and working) version of each installation package on Anaconda Cloud.
+To try and address this duplication problem, [conda-forge][conda-forge] was launched.
+It aims to be a central repository that contains just a single, up-to-date (and working) version of each installation package on Anaconda Cloud.
 You can therefore expand the selection of packages available via `conda install` beyond the chosen few thousand by adding the conda-forge channel to your `conda` configuration: